kolleroot/gradle-kubernetes-plugin/README.md

 This plugin uses the new rule based model configuration mechanism in gradle ([link](https://docs.gradle.org/current/userguide/software_model.html)).
 If you aren't familiar with this technique, it shouldn't be any problem.
-But there are a view caveats.
+But there are a few caveats.

 * When creating a kubernetes api object, you have to specify the type of the object.
-All these objects are in the package `com.github.kolleroot.gradle.kubernetes.model.api` and have a class name in the following format: `VersionKind` like `V1Pod` and `V1beta1Deployment`.
+All these objects are in the package `com.github.kolleroot.gradle.kubernetes.model.api` and are named in the following format: `VersionKind` like `V1Pod` and `V1beta1Deployment`.

-* The kubernetes api sometimes uses empty objects to represent, that an object was set but has no explicit properties.
-Gradle on the other hand can't distinguish between configured and unconfigured objects, as far as I know.
-  To resolv this issue you have to set the boolean property `preserve` to `true`.
+* The kubernetes api sometimes uses empty objects to represent that an object was set but has no explicit properties.
+But gradle can't distinguish between configured and unconfigured objects.
+To resolve this issue you have to set the boolean property `preserve` to `true`.
 This property won't be in the final JSON but tells the serializer to preserve this empty object.

-* There are two types of arrays: the one with primitive elements like strings and numbers and the one with objects like `V1Container`.
+* There are two types of arrays:one with primitive elements like strings and numbers and one with objects like `V1Container`.

     * Primitive arrays: